-Spill Fate Modelling Initiation criteria Notification of a Level 2/3 spill.
+Spill Fate Mo delling Initiation criteria Notification of a Level 2/3 spill.
 Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving State waters) NB: Santos WA will undertake initial deployment of spill fate modelling and will control this activity until such time that AMSA and/or DoT takes control.
-Objective Implementation of monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ Hydraulic Oil hydrocarbons Х Termination criterion Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.
+Objective Implementation of monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ Hydraulic Oil hydrocarbons X Termination criterion Spill fate modelling will continue for 24 hours after the source is under control and a surface sheen is no longer observable, or until modelling is no longer beneficial to predict spill trajectory and concentrations; or As directed by the relevant Control Agency Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.

-The spill fate modelling service is to be initiated by the submission of the RPS Group trajectory modelling request form by the IMT (
+The spill fate modelling service is to be initiated by the submission of the RPS Group trajectory modelling request form by the IMT ($\,$